aloncarmel/multiplayerjs/README.md

 # MultiplayerJS
 A Multiplayer JS Library using Firebase to add Figma/Miro like multiplayer experience to any web page in real time

-## This library offers a simple js file that you can add to any page
+## This library offers a simple js library that you can add to any page to creater a multiplayer like exeprience similar to figma or miro
 * Using Firebase as the real-time engine to drive the real-time experience (Required to use)
 * Multiplayer exeprience based on unique page url the library is loaded on
 * Multi-cursor on page for each new user joining the page